daviddenton/fintrospect/src/test/scala/examples/full/README.md

 4. Users are tracking in a binary state - inside or not (outside).
 Only people outside the building can enter, and vice versa.
 5. All HTTP endpoints are protected with a secret HTTP header to only allow authorised access.
 6. API documentation should be available.

+#### Running this demo app
+Checkout the source and start a local environment by running the ```RunnableEnvironment``` App.
+This will start the application on port 9999 which has been configured to use a fake versions of the remote dependencies (on ports 10000 and 10001).
+From there, just point your browser at <a href="http://localhost:9999/">http://localhost:9999/</a>.